Ks89/BYAManager/README.md

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/parts-all-buttons.png)

 #### Disable Sha-1
-SHA1 check is realle important to check the integrity of the downloaded file, but if you want to disable this feature, you can click with the secondary mouse button on the table row and choose "Disable SHA-Check".
+SHA1 check is very important to check the integrity of the downloaded file, but if you want to disable this feature, you can click with the secondary button of the mouse on the table's row to choose "Disable SHA-Check".

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/popup-download-tabella.png)

+In the popup menu on the table's row, there are other options, like an item to download a file in the browser or to show the download's folder.

 #### Change settings
-If you click on the third button in the menu bar the settings windows will appear.
+If you click on the third button in the menu bar you can change BYAManager's settings.
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/parts-menu-settings.png)

 If you change something, you must restart BYAManager.